siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 date: 2026-03-11
 ---

 # 5. Divergence-Free Flow

 Regional conservation uses the flow $\mathbf{S}$, but it does not yet tell us what shape the reorganization takes when understood as a complete process rather than region by region numerical accounting.

 In empty space, a source-free transport cannot begin or end at an isolated point.
-If energy leaves one small region, it must pass into another.
+If energy leaves one small region, it must pass into another neighboring one.
 Looked at as a whole, the transport forms connected lines of passage rather than disconnected starts and stops.

 This is the geometric content of calling the flow divergence-free.
-It does not introduce a second field beyond $\mathbf{S}$.
-It says only that source-free transport, understood as a complete pattern, has no primitive endpoints.
+Source-free transport, understood as a complete pattern, has no primitive endpoints.
 Local gain or loss of stored energy is still tracked by the regional accounting of chapter 4.
 What is added here is the shape of the process as a whole.